 St John Property in Liberia

-In December 2017 Deep-South also announced that it will acquire 90 percent of the St John property in Northern Liberia.
+Deep-South has closed the acquisition of 90 percent of the St John property in Northern Liberia.
 The property covers 480.4 square kilometers and is located 20 kilometers northeast from MNG Gold’s Kokoya gold mine.
 Hosting a number of artisanal miners through mining licenses, the project is highly prospective.

 Mr. Akwenye is a Namibian retired lawyer with over 30 years of experience in business development in Namibia.
 From 1994 to 2008, he was Chairman of Guinas Investents (PTY) Ltd a Swapo owned investment company.
 He has been chairman of the Namibian Airports Company from 2001 to 2004.
 He is a Director of corporations such as Areva Resources Namibia and PE Minerals and he his currently Chairman of Deep-South Mining Company (PTY) Ltd and Director of Haib Minerals (PTY) Ltd.

 Pierre Léveillé has over 28 years of experience in the international financial sector and 20 years of experience in the mining exploration industry.
 Mr. Léveillé has started is career as a Stock Broker and Corporate Finance specialist with Lévesque, Beaubien, Geofrion and National Bank Financial.
 From the mid 1990’s to today, he has been Executive and Director of several exploration companies active in Africa.
 He has financed and managed exploration projects in Namibia since 1996 and has realized over US$70 million in transactions and financing for Namibian and African mining exploration projects.
 He his currently Executive Director of Deep-South Mining Company (PTY) Ltd. and Director of Haib Minerals (PTY) Ltd.

 Mr. Stuart-Williams is a geologist with 46 years of experience in the mining and exploration industry, principally in the southern African region.
 He holds a M.Sc degree in uranium and he has been involved in base metals, gold, coal, and industrial mineral projects.
 Mr. Stuart-Williams has a worldwide exposure (including Liberia, Philippines, Afghanistan, Canada, Uzbekistan, Australia, Uganda, Mauritania and all of the Southern African countries).
 He has been involved with the Haib project from the mid-1990s as exploration Manager and subsequently as a Technical Director (geology) for Deep South Mining who held the Mineral Rights over the Haib Project during the recent exploration by Teck Namibia.